 On your way back to the trailhead, walk through the historic Herring Bay Lumber Company sawmill, and learn more about the industry that fueled Ketchikan’s economy between the 50s and 90s.
 Logging was exhausting, dangerous work, and the sawmill was no exception.
 See the huge machinery that was humming along back in the day.

 Southeast Alaska is famed for its totems and most are Tlingit or Haida carved.
 On this excursion you’ll observe a carver at work.
-At Rainforest Sanctuary, Wayne Hewson created the first Tsimshian totem pole park in the world, which boasts 13 poles, the most ever displayed by one artist.
+At Rainforest Sanctuary, Wayne Hewson created the first Tsimshian totem pole park in the Country, which boasts 13 poles, the most ever displayed by one artist.